Automated Sitemap Submissions: Bing & Google Guide

 private_key

-, all base64 encoded lines, and-----END PRIVATE KEY-----
+, all base64 encoded lines, and -----END PRIVATE KEY-----

 file.
-If the.env
+If the .env

 parser or shell has issues with this, alternative methods like base64 encoding the key for storage and decoding in the script, or using a secrets manager, may be necessary.
-Direct string with literal - The entire value should be enclosed in a single pair of double quotes in the
+Direct string with literal

-To ensure sitemaps are submitted regularly or after content updates, integrate the submission script into your workflow:
+with actual newline characters, which is essential for Google Auth libraries.To ensure sitemaps are submitted regularly or after content updates, integrate the submission script into your workflow:

 Example package.json